Note: see session law sections for effective dates.

 (b) For purposes of paragraph (a), "upper division" means classes normally taken at the junior or senior level of college which require substantial knowledge and skill in the field.
 Candidates must identify the upper division credits that fulfill the requirement in paragraph (a), clause (1).

 The Professional Educator Licensing and Standards Board must issue an initial Tier 2 license for a term of two years.
 A Tier 2 license may be renewed three times.
-Before a Tier 2 license is renewed for the first time, a teacher holding a Tier 2 license must participate in cultural competency training consistent with section 120B.30, subdivision 1, paragraph (q).
+Before a Tier 2 license is renewed for the first time, a teacher holding a Tier 2 license must participate in cultural competency training consistent with section 120B.30, subdivision 1, paragraph (q), and mental illness training under section 122A.187, subdivision 6.
 The board must issue rules setting forth the conditions for additional renewals after the initial license has been renewed three times.

 The Professional Educator Licensing and Standards Board must accept applications for a Tier 2 teaching license beginning July 1 of the school year for which the license is requested and must issue or deny the Tier 2 teaching license within 30 days of receiving the completed application.